 Directors of Boston Properties, Inc. who are also employees receive no additional compensation for their services as directors.
 During 2002, Boston Properties, Inc. paid its non-employee directors a quarterly director fee of \$7,500 for their services.
-In addition, non-employee directors received: (i) a fee of \$1,000 for each Board of Directors meeting attended, (ii) an additional fee of \$1,000 for each committee meeting attended, whether or not the committee meeting attended in the day of a meeting of the Board of Directors and (iii) a fee of \$1,000 for each telephonic meeting attended.
-The chairman of each committee received a fee of \$2,000 per committee meeting attended, whether or not the committee meeting was held on the day of a meeting of the Board of Directors.
+In addition, non-employee directors received: (i) a fee of \$1,000 for each Board of Directors meeting attended, (ii) an additional fee of \$1,000 for each committee meeting attended, whether or not the committee meeting attended, whether or not the committee meeting was held on the day of a meeting of the Board of Directors.
 Effective January 16, 2003, the quarterly director fee was increased to \$12,500 and for the chairman of the audit committee only, the additional fee paid was increased to \$3,000 per audit committee meeting attended.
 Each non-employee director has made an election, in accordance with the 1997 Stock Plan and approved by the Board of Directors, to receive in lieu of cash fees deferred stock units to be settled in shares of common stock upon the person's retirement from the Board of Directors.
 Non-employee directors also are reimbursed for reasonable expenses incurred to attend Board of Directors and committee meetings.

 Prior to March 4, 2003, the 1997 Stock Plan provided that each new non-employee director was to receive, upon initial election to the Board of Directors, a non-qualified option to purchase 10,000 shares of common stock of Boston Properties, Inc., In addition, the 1997 Stock Plan provided that each non-employee director, on the 5th business day after each annual meeting of stockholders of Boston Properties, Inc., was to receive a non-qualified option to purchase 5,000 shares of common stock.
 Pursuant to these provisions, on May 8, 2002, Messrs.
 Landis, Patricof, Salomon, Seidenberg and Turchin each received a non-qualified option to purchase 5,000 shares of common stock.
 All such options become exercisable over the two-year period following the date of grant.
 On March 4, 2003, the Board of Directors, consistent with the decision to discontinue granting stock options to employees under the 1997 Stock Plan, amended the 1997 Stock Plan to eliminate the automatic option grants to non-employee directors.
-As a replacement for option grants, the Board of Directors adopted a formal policy regarding automatic grants to non-employee directors will continue to be determined by a formula and not be subject to the Board's discretion on a year by year basis.
-Under this policy, from and after March 4, 2003, Boston Properties, Inc. will grant each non-employee director, on the 5th business day after each annual meeting of stockholders, a number of shares of restricted stock valued at \$17,500.
+As a replacement for option grants, the Board of Directors adopted a formal policy meeting of stockholders, a number of shares of restricted stock valued at \$17,500.
 The actual number of shares of restricted stock that we will grant will be determined by dividing the fixed value of the grant by the closing price of Boston Properties, Inc.'s common stock on the New York Stock Exchange on the grant date.
 As with restricted stock awarded to employees, the shares of restricted stock granted to non-employee directors will vest over five years, with no shares vesting on the first and second anniversary of the grant date, 25% vesting on the third anniversary of the grant date, 35% vesting on the fourth anniversary of the grant date and 40% vesting on the fifth anniversary of the grant date.
 To establish the annual value of the shares of restricted stock to be granted to non-employee directors under the new formula, the Compensation Committee of the Board of Directors of Boston Properties.
 Inc. used the estimated value of the option grants under the old formula, determined on the basis of a Black-Scholes formula.